-The wine wall ceiling diffuser is a lightweight aluminum piece that incorporates a supply and return air section divided internally to prevent short cycling.
-Air enters and exits the diffuser through perforated openings at the bottom.
-The diffuser has a powder coated black finish which can be left as is...or is an ideal surface to paint to match a finished ceiling.
-The diffuser incorporates a magnet system, with safety straps to hold the device to the chassis.
+The ceiling diffuser is a lightweight aluminum piece that incorporates a supply and return air section divided internally to prevent short cycling.
+Air enters and exits the diffuser through perforated openings at its sides and draws air over sound foam insulation to reduce noise.
+The diffuser has an anodized finish which can be left as is...or is an ideal surface to paint to match a finished ceiling.